phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_with_firmware.rst

 Build QIRP SDK image with extras
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The QIRP SDK 2.0 is a collection of components that enable you to develop robotic features on Qualcomm platforms.
+This SDK is applicable to the Qualcomm Linux releases.
+The ``meta-qcom-extras`` layer enables source compilation of select components, which are otherwise present as binary.

+For more details, see `QIRP SDK 2.0 User Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-265>`__.

 .. note:: Before you begin, clone the respective firmware for QIRP SDK, for example, ``qualcomm-linux-spf-1-0_ap_standard_oem_nm-qirpsdk``.